 A student in F-1 status who has been informed verbally or by email that he or she may be “out of compliance/status” MUST schedule an appointment with the Sofia DSO.
 An F-1 student may fall “out of status/compliance” for violation of federal government regulations governing students in F-1 visa classification.

-Examples of why a student may fall “out of status/compliance:
+Examples of why a student may fall “out of status/compliance":

-• letting the program end date on the I-20 expire without requesting a program extension in a timely manner;
+- letting the program end date on the I-20 expire without requesting a program extension in a timely manner;

-• taking too many online courses and not enough on ground classes;
+- taking too many online courses and not enough on ground classes;

-• working without authorization;
+- working without authorization;

-• taking a leave from school without permission or not registering for a term that is required by the program; not making continuous progress towards the degree.
+- taking a leave from school without permission or not registering for a term that is required by the program;

-During the first weeks of the discovery of the violation, the international Office will work with the student to attempt to remedy the violation if possible.
+During the first weeks of the discovery of the violation, the International Student Office will work with the student to attempt to remedy the violation if possible.
 If there is no possible remedy, the student’s SEVIS record will be terminated.
 The student may seek to regain F-1 status provided that he or she is academically and financially qualified to continue and/or complete the degree program to which he or she was accepted.
 A student who has violated employment related regulations may have limited options.

 When the student meets the DSO regarding the reasons for falling “out of compliance/status,” the DSO will determine if reinstatement and/or readmission is possible and provide further information about the process.